 These foods are great for survival because they do not need refrigeration.
 However, you still should try to store them in cooler places.
 When buying MREs, you need to pay close attention to the expiration date.
 Food stores and even online shops stock numerous MREs, and if you are not careful might accidentally buy an expired MRE.

-Dry pastas are also wonderful choices when it comes to the best bug out bag food for you.
+Dry pastas are not just foods that you should store for a long time at home, but they are also wonderful choices when it comes to the best bug out bag food for you.
 These foods are very common with college students, but they are good for bugging out too.
 Dry pastas are so light; they weigh almost nothing.
 To be ready, only add a little boiled water and you are good to go.
 You can add a little salt in case the taste of your dry pasta is bland.

 Unless you are a vegetarian, packing some dried meat in your BOB is a good idea.
-Jerky is lean meat that has its fat content trimmed out.
+Jerky, or even better – biltong, is lean meat that has its fat content trimmed out.
 It is then cut into lightweight strips and dried to prevent spoilage.
 Keep in mind that dried meats are seasoned with salt to act as preservation.

 There are many brands to choose from.
 But the most common brands loved by preppers are Teriyaki Beef Jerky, Pacific Gold Original Beef Jerky, Krave Beef Jerky, Sweet Chipotle, and Epic Bison Bacon Cranberry Bars.
 You can check these out, try them and see if they can be great for your BOB.